World economy will go into recession with likely exception of India, China: UN

-The world economy will go into recession this year with a predicted loss of trillions of dollars of global income due to the corona virus pandemic, spelling serious trouble for developing countries with the likely exception of India and China, according to a latest UN trade report.
+The world economy will go into recession this year with a predicted loss of trillions of dollars of global income due to the coronavirus pandemic, spelling serious trouble for developing countries with the likely exception of India and China, according to the latest UN trade report.
 With two-thirds of the world’s population living in developing countries facing unprecedented economic damage from the Covid-19 crisis, the UN is calling for a USD 2.5 trillion rescue package for these nations.

-According to the new analysis from United Nations Conference on Trade and Development (UNCTAD), the UN trade and development body titled ‘The Covid-19 Shock to Developing Countries: Towards a ‘whatever it takes’ programme for the two-thirds of the world’s population being left behind’, commodity-rich exporting countries will face a USD 2 trillion to USD 3 trillion drop in investments from overseas in the next two years.
+According to the new analysis from United Nations Conference on Trade and Development (UNCTAD), the UN trade and development body titled ‘The Covid-19 Shock to Developing Countries: Towards a ‘whatever it takes to program for the two-thirds of the world’s population is left behind, commodity-rich exporting countries will face a USD 2 trillion to USD 3 trillion drop in investments from overseas in the next two years.

 The report, however, did not give a detailed explanation as to why and how India and China will be the exceptions as the world faces a recession and loss in global income that will impact developing countries.

 Further, given the deteriorating global conditions, fiscal and foreign exchange constraints are bound to tighten further over the course of the year.
 The UNCTAD estimates a USD 2 trillion to USD 3 trillion financing gap facing developing countries over the next two years.
 In the face of a looming financial tsunami this year, the UNCTAD proposes a four-pronged strategy that could begin to translate expressions of international solidarity into concrete action.